dstackai/dstack/docs/docs/installation/index.md

 ### TensorDock

-Log into your [TensorDock](https://marketplace.tensordock.com/) account, click API in the sidebar, and use the `Create an Authorization` section to create a new authorization key.
+Log into your [TensorDock :material-arrow-top-right-thin:{ .external }](https://marketplace.tensordock.com/) account, click API in the sidebar, and use the `Create an Authorization` section to create a new authorization key.

 Then, go ahead and configure the backend: